PlanetHopf/LARS/README.md

 # Reporting Bugs

-The reporting of bugs is not expected.
-This will not be maintained.
-If you happen to read this at anytime after the year of 2024 we can only assume its a prank considering the few people who have access to this.
+The reporting of bugs is expected to handled in issues.
+Please submit there.

 # Want to Contribute?

-Why are you still here?
+If you would like to contribute to this project please email